Slay Energy Vampires this Halloween

-- Unplug hand-held vacuums, power drills and automatic coffee makers, etc., when not in use or use a power strip.
+- Unplug hand-held vacuums and automatic coffee makers, etc., when not in use or use a power strip.

 - Donate or unplug the DVD player you haven’t used in years, the TV that’s collecting dust in the guest room, and the empty refrigerator in the garage.